-Recent research has shown that a new plant tissue test can be used to evaluate the nitrogen (N) status of both silage corn and grain corn in Connecticut.
+Research has shown that a specific plant tissue test can be used to evaluate the nitrogen (N) status of both silage corn and grain corn in Connecticut.
 The test is called the “end-of-season cornstalk test,” and involves measuring nitrate concentrations in the lower portions of cornstalks at the end of the growing season.
 It is a powerful management tool that enables corn producers to distinguish between optimal and excess applications of N.

 BASIS FOR THE TEST

 Corn plants suffering from N deficiency remove nitrate from the lower cornstalks and leaves during the grain-filling period.
 The effects of N removal can be easily observed when the lower leaves turn yellow and die prematurely.
 Corn plants having more N than needed to attain maximum yield accumulate nitrate in their lower stalks at the end of the season.
 The test accurately measures the nitrate in cornstalks and will indicate deficient, optimal, or excess N availability during the growing season.

 The results of corn producers’ use of the June nitrate test since 1988 suggest that many producers unknowingly apply more N than needed.
 This is understandable because corn plants grow equally well when supplied with profitable or unprofitable rates of N. The June nitrate test results from 1994, which are typical results, provide a good estimate of the amount of excess N available to corn: 62% of the fields tested required no top dress fertilizer, and 25% of the fields had more than double the amount of soil nitrate required for maximum yield.